geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t01_dataset.md

 test_data7, test_data8 = eval_data.split([0, 1 ,2], [3, 4, 5])
 ```

+<a id='ta01gde'></a>

 ## Global Dataset Editting
 In deep learning, we usually process the dataset batch by batch.
-However, when we are handling the tabular data, we might need to apply some transformation globally before the training.
-For example, standardize the tabular data using `sklearn`:
+However, when we are handling tabular data, we might need to apply some transformation globally before the training.
+For example, we may want to standardize the tabular data using `sklearn`:

 ```python